zah20/pwmgr/README.md

     pwmgr [add, -a]

-          Allows the user to add a new record to the database.
+          Allows the user to add a new record to the database

     pwmgr [edit, -e] [record number]

-          Allows the user to edit the specified entry in the database.
+          Allows the user to edit the specified entry in the database

     pwmgr [search, -s] [group | site | email | username | all] keyword

           Search by group, site, ..., etc.

-          All records that match the specified keyword will be shown.
+          All records that match the specified keyword will be shown

-          * By default the search keyword without any other additional parameters uses the 'search all' function. e.g: 'pwmgr search some_keyword'
+          * By default the search keyword without any other additional parameters uses the 'search all' function e.g: 'pwmgr search some_keyword'

           group     - Search for the keyword by group site      - Search for the keyword by website email     - Search for the keyword by email address username  - Search for the keyword by username all       - Search for the keyword in group, site, email & username

-    pwmgr [dmenu-bar, -x]

-          Interfaces with dmenu bar & allows you to search for records.
-          Dmenu has autocompletion features built-in, so this option is a bit more convenient to use.

-          Copies the password to clipboard for selected record.

     pwmgr [show, -o] [record number]

-          Show details about the specific record from the database.
+          Show details about the specific record from the database

-          * By defaut show command without a record number, displays a brief summary of the entire database
+          * By defaut show command without a record number, displays a brief summary of the entire database e.g: 'pwmgr show'

           * Multiple comma separated values can also be passed to the show command & it will display detailed information about those records. e.g: 'pwmgr show '1,2,3'

+    pwmgr [show-dmenu, -O]

+          Search & display record using dmenu bar

+    pwmgr sort recent

+          Show all entries from database sorted by most recently updated

+          * Can be useful to check which entries got & when

     pwmgr [copy, -c] [record number]

-          Copies the password for the specific entry to the clipboard.
+          Copies the password for the specific entry to the clipboard

+    pwmgr [copy-dmenu, -C]

+          Searches for record using dmenu bar & copies the password to clipboard for selected record.

+          * Dmenu has autocompletion features built-in, so this feature is a bit more convenient to use.

     pwmgr [rm, -d] [record number]

-          Remove the specified entry from the database.
+          Remove the specified entry from the database

           * This command also accepts comma separated values & can remove multiple entries. e.g: 'pwmgr rm 2,3,4'

+    pwmgr [generate, -g]

+          Allows the user to access the password generator

     pwmgr key [show | reset]

-          show  - Displays the current key that is being used for encryption.
+          show  - Displays the current key that is being used for encryption

-          reset - Allows the user to change the master key.
-                  The user will be prompted for the old password.
+          reset - Allows the user to change the master key The user will be prompted for the old password

     pwmgr keyring reset

-          Allows the user to remove password from keyring.
+          Allows the user to remove password from keyring

           * This command can be useful for example if you have a different password database & you want to remove the previous password that was set on the keyring

     pwmgr import pass

-          Scans for Pass (Unix Password Manager) password store & imports all relevant information if they exist.
+          Scans for Pass (Unix Password Manager) password store & imports all relevant information if they exist

           * This feature is experimental & has not been thoroughly tested yet.
-Although there are no observable bugs but if you do encounter one, please report to my email.
+Although there are no observable bugs but if you do encounter one, please report to my email

     pwmgr import csv [filename]

-          Imports csv formatted data from the specified file.
+          Imports database from csv file.
+Two data formats are currently supported

-          There shouldn't be any csv header & the fields must be in the following order: "site","password","username"
+          1) site,password,username

+          2) site,pass,last_modified,email,..,phone_number
+             (10 fields, that are used internally by pwmgr)

-          Fields must be enclosed in double quotes, & there should not be any spaces in between commas.
+          When importing from csv, all fields other than header must be enclosed in double quotes

     pwmgr export csv [filename]

-          Exports all entries in database to the specified file in csv format.
+          Exports all fields in the database to csv format

-    pwmgr [sync, -y] [enable | disable]

-          Allow syncing of encrypted database to Google Drive.

-          * This feature is being worked on & is not currently available

-    pwmgr [sync, -y] set [daily | weekly | monthly]

-          Allow the database to be synced daily / weekly / monthly.

-          * This feature is being worked on & is not currently available

-    pwmgr [sync, -y] now

-          Sync the entire database immediately.

-          * This feature is being worked on & is not currently available
+    pwmgr export csv-brief [filename]

+          Exports only 'site,password,username' fields to csv format

     pwmgr [help, -h]

-          Show this text.
+          Show this text

 ```